ciscoheat/mithril-hx/README.md

 `neko server.n`

 The `MithrilNodeRender` is tested with [travix](https://github.com/back2dos/travix/) and should work on all targets.

+Finally, if you're using Node.js, you can install and use Mithril from npm instead of the Haxe port.
+To do that, define `-D mithril-native`.

 # Feedback please!